-- a) The code "S" is used to indicate if a child is sick from the daycare. - b) The code "A" is used when the child is absent for an unknown reason. - c) The code "w" notice of withdrawal (two week waiting period) is entered on the invoice as "w" not an absent day.
-In using this method, the day is not deducted from the client's allotted yearly absent days.
+- a) The code "S" is for child is sick and be billed for a scheduled day - b) The code "A" is for child is absent and being billed for scheduled day - c) The code "W" notice of withdrawal on last day billed - d) The code "BC" is used for billable closure days. - e) Parent non billed holidays are not recorded on invoice.

-The code "V" is used to indicate when the child is on vacation from the daycare and payment is required.

-d).
-The code "SC" is used to specify scheduled closure days.

-e) parent non billed holidays are not recorded on invoice.
-They are noted in the comments section on invoice.

-\\ Providers must report any absences of 3 consecutive days to their Home Visitor. \\
+Providers must report any absences of 3 consecutive days to their Home Visitor.

-Section: HOME CHILD CARE PROGRAM OPERATIONS Policy Number: 6.2b Policy: Safe Arrivals/Departures Date Approved: November 24, 2023 Date Reviewed: November 24, 2023
+Section: HOME CHILD CARE PROGRAM Policy Number: 6.2b

+Policy: Safe Arrivals/Departures Date Approved: November 24, 2023

+Date Reviewed: November 24, 2023